 - Official transcripts posted to FTC.gov will have Twitter handles redacted.
 For more details about how we maintain records including Twitter handles, please read our Twitter Privacy Impact Assessment.

-The following is a list of transcripts from previous FTC Twitter chats, listed in reverse chronological order:
+The following is a list of transcripts from previous FTC Twitter chats:

 |2012 Twitter chat transcripts and details|